membraneframework-labs/membrane_pcap_plugin/README.md

 # Membrane Multimedia Framework: Pcap

-This package provides elements that can be used ...
+This package provides elements that can be used for streaming files in `pcap` format.

 It is part of [Membrane Multimedia Framework](https://membraneframework.org).